 They really were the best of times.
 My father got me a compound bow and I took a doe with it on my very first day of hunting.
 It was boring honestly, it was too easy with a compound bow.

-That was when I decided to switch to recurve bows and longbows.
+That was when I decided to switch to a recurve bow.
 I’ve been shooting stick bows exclusively ever since.
-What makes recurves great?

-Quick Answer: The 7 Best Recurve Bows For 2017
+Quick Answer: The 7 Best Rated Recurve Bows For 2021

 - Spyder XL 64 inch Takedown Recurve Bow